qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 </p>

 *Shortcomings*:
 The problem with such a simple algorithm arises from non-linear activation functions like ReLU, ELU etc. Such non-linear functions being inherently non-differentiable at certain locations have discontinuous gradients.
-Now as the methods measure partial derivatives with respect to each pixel, the gradient heatmap is inherently discontinuous over the entire image and produces artifacts if viewed as it is.
+Now as the methods measured partial derivatives with respect to each pixel, the gradient heatmap is inherently discontinuous over the entire image and produces artifacts if viewed as it is.
 Some of it can be overcome by convolving with a Gaussian kernel.
 Also, the gradient flow suffers in case of renormalization layers like BatchNorm or max pooling.

 ### Guided Backpropagation